 No visit to Florida would be complete without visiting one of its exciting theme parks.
 No matter what your age is, you’re never too old to enjoy a day out at a theme park.

-Universal Studios is made up of three unique parks, Universal Studios Park, The Island of Adventure, and the Volcano Bay Water Park.
+Universal Studios comprises three unique parks, Universal Studios Park, The Island of Adventure, and the Volcano Bay Water Park.
 The park features thrilling rides based on various movies produced by Universal.

 The most popular of these include the Jurassic World VelociCoaster, The Wizarding World of Harry Potter, which features its own Hogwarts Express train, and the various Marvel-themed rides.

-Inside the park, you’ll also find the lovely Universal CityWalk which is the premier destination for shopping, dining and entertainment in Orlando.
+Inside the park, you’ll also find the lovely Universal CityWalk, the premier destination for shopping, dining and entertainment in Orlando.

 26. Discover the Dry Tortugas National Park